 Life After Auxiliaring

 Are you working as an auxiliar de conversación in Spain?
 Starting to think about what to do when your year finishes, whether to renew or not?
-I’ve been here for several years, renewing a few times and finding other work outside teaching.
+I’ve been here for several years, renewing a few times and finding other work outside teaching and boomeranging back to teaching.
 Here’s my story, but disclaimer: it’s not very clean-cut or simple!

-That was my first thought when I arrived on my first day to the office.
-The shiny hardwood-floored office, with its enormous windows and balconies, likely converted from what used to be a flat in a beautifully-preserved building in Madrid’s Salamanca district on Calle Alcalá.
+That was my first thought when I arrived on my first day to the hardwood-floored office, with its enormous windows and balconies, likely converted from what used to be a flat in a beautifully-preserved building in Madrid’s Salamanca district on Calle Alcalá.

 I sat down at my new desk, opened my work laptop, and started plugging away at some work.
 I drank coffee or tea when I felt like it, I went to the bathroom whenever the need arose, I ate lunch when I wanted at my desk (or in Retiro Park), I decided on the general flow of my work, and most notably, I spoke maybe 200 words the entire day.
 “Huh,” I mused to myself, “this certainly feels a lot calmer than my old life.”